After we’ve received your application, there's a lot for us to do. The steps we follow include:

 Modifying After DA Approval

 We understand that sometimes things change!
 If any element of your proposed development changes after we've given consent, you’ll need to submit an application to modify.
+(You will need to select the form relevant to your region).

 Modifications must result in the development being substantially the same as the originally approved development.